How To become an raf officer

 Learn how to become an RAF officer with this definitive workbook and interview DVD that are packed full of insider tips and advice.

 One of the first stages of the selection process involves a filter interview which will be held at the Armed Forces Careers Office.
 This interview will assess your desire to become an officer in the RAF and also explore your leadership, managerial and overall potential to join the Royal Air Force in this type of role.
-To find your nearest RAF careers office, click HERE.
+Check out your closest RAF Recruitment Centre for more.

-> Those applicants who successfully pass the filter interview and preliminary checks will spend up to four days at the Officers and Aircrew Selection Centre (OASC) which takes place at the RAF College Cranwell in Lincolnshire.
+Those applicants who successfully pass the filter interview and preliminary checks will spend up to four days at the Officers and Aircrew Selection Centre (OASC) which takes place at the RAF College Cranwell in Lincolnshire.
 The OASC is divided up in to two parts as follows:

 The first part of RAF OASC is the requirement to sit different aptitude tests.
 Your chosen careers will determine the types of tests you will have to undertake.
 The more technical the role, the harder and more complex the tests will be.

 In addition to aptitude testing, you will also be required to undergo a medical examination, pass a fitness test and an interview.
 Only candidates who successfully complete all elements of Part 1 can progress to the second part of the selection process.